 Acupuncture is an older alternative medicine practice from traditional Chinese medicine.
 The stimulation of certain points in the body with thin needles balances energy flow throughout the body’s pathways.
 It’s believed that this boosts the stimulation of your body’s natural painkillers.
 The Centers for Medicare & Medicaid Service has recently announced that Medicare will include coverage for acupuncture for patients with chronic back pain.

 The medical properties of CBD have long been discussed as viable alternatives to traditional painkillers as it helps the body adapt to external stressors.
-On top of this, a guide to CBD oil by Parsley Health lists some more of its benefits –– ranging from alleviating anxiety to improving your mood and sleep.
+On top of this, CBD oil benefits list some more of its benefits –– ranging from alleviating anxiety to improving your mood and sleep.
 It’s safe to use for almost everyone, but you should check with your doctor just to be sure, especially if you are pregnant or on any other medication.

 For patients undergoing surgery and recovering from trauma, continuous peripheral nerve block catheters are now highly recommended for their cost-effectiveness and precision.
 Local anesthetic applied via catheter blocks groups of nerves from feeling pain.
 Future Market Insights reports that the market for this catheter is projected to hit $742.7 million by 2027.